-Bonnie Fleming is Fermilab’s Deputy Director for Science and Technology and Chief Research Officer.
-An internationally recognized particle physicist with outstanding expertise and a world leader in neutrino physics, she leads all areas of science and technology at Fermilab.
+Bonnie Fleming is Fermilab's Deputy Director for Science and Technology and Chief Research Officer.
+An internationally recognized particle physicist and a world leader in neutrino physics, she leads all areas of science and technology at Fermilab.

-Fleming began her career at Fermilab as a graduate student from Columbia University working on the NuTeV experiment and then as a Lederman Fellow working on MiniBooNE.
-She served as the founding spokesperson for the ArgoNeuT experiment and for the MicroBooNE experiment (later co-spokesperson).
+Fleming began her career at Fermilab as a graduate student from Columbia University working on the NuTeV experiment and then as a Lederman Fellow working on neutrino oscillations.
+From 2004 to 2022, Fleming was on faculty in the physics department at Yale University.
+As a user at Fermilab, she served as the founding spokesperson for the ArgoNeuT experiment and for the MicroBooNE experiment (later co-spokesperson).
 She has been a leading collaborator on SBND and DUNE and pioneered the detector technology employed for all these experiments, Liquid Argon Time Projection Chambers, which is also the technology employed by DUNE.

 - Last modified